Carath/NeuralLib/README.md

 - Support printing a basic confusion matrix.
 Bonus point: full stats per classes.
 - Update saved nets formats: infos.txt as .json, add endianness check and Number size data in binary files.
 Bonus point for adding checksums, compression even!
 - Try the OpenCL lib for GPU computations, try CNN and RBM nets, and reinforcement learning.
 The sky the limit.

+## Known issues

+SDL2 v2.0.10 causes a drawing bug: rendering something changes the color of a specific pixel of the last drawn object.
+This bug however is not present in versions 2.0.8 and 2.0.14.
+Should it arise, uninstall the libsdl2-dev package, then install [this one](https://packages.debian.org/sid/libsdl2-2.0-0) and [this one.](https://packages.debian.org/source/sid/libsdl2) Finally, libsdl2-image-dev and libsdl2-ttf-dev may need to be updated after that.